 INTRODUCTION

 How can you become a dynamic leader?
 Elijah was a dynamic leader.
 John the Baptist was a dynamic leader.
 You must realize that only our best will do.
 So you must learn to always do more than what your leader expects of you.
-You must arrive earlier for your group and stay later after your seminar discussion, clean the floor, arrange the chairs, make sure that everything is beautiful for your students, and phone your CBLT Center director so that there is good contact.
+You must arrive earlier for your group and stay later after your seminar discussion, clean the floor, arrange the chairs, make sure that everything is beautiful for your students, and phone your New Life director so that there is good contact.
 You always need to think of doing something more, something extra.
 The minimum will never do!
 I will give you a little poem:

 Good, better, best.
 Let us never rest, until our good is better, and better is best.